hasanmithawala/roomsfrontend/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 "\_comment": "the proxy.config.json file is used when you want to make an request to the server it is like using cross origin in frontend so whenever a request is made from frontend that req goes through proxy server and proxy server passes the request to the backend if you have use cors in thee backend then no need to setup proxy.config.json file here",
+// // rxjs operators
+why we need rxjs operators
+rxjs gives you stream of data and that stream of data cannot be modified how to modify these data this is where this operators comes handy share replay can help you to cache the request so you dont have to make a call again it is very useful when you have master data which you dont need to download again and again